Jkker/bandit-game-architecture/README.md

 SLOT_COUNT=3 SWITCH_BUDGET=10 PORT=8080 npm run start
 ```

-You can also edit [`dist/development.env`](dist/development.env) to change the environment variable values.
-They will be loaded when you run `npm run start`.
+You can also edit [`development.env`](development.env) to edit the environment variable.
+They will be loaded automatically when you run `npm run start`.

 ## Server Development